What is Human Papillomavirus (HPV)?

 How is the vaccine given?

 The HPV vaccine is given as a series of three injections into upper arm muscle.
 The three doses will be given over a six month time span.
-In order to receive the vaccine for free, the series needs to be started in grade 8 and can be completed at anytime.

 How long does the vaccine protection last?